The First Organic Dairy Beverage to Provide Complete & Balanced Nutrition.

 Kids Love the Flavor!

 PediaSmart® Dairy is the Smart Organic Choice™ offering excellent nutrition as a healthy beverage, quick breakfast and for a child in need of added calories.
-PediaSmart® is recommended for children ages 1 through 13 years.
-PediaSmart® Dairy is the ONLY organic dairy beverage on the U.S. market offering complete organic nutrition.
-This beverage has been formulated to contain all essential nutrients such as protein, fat, carbohydrate, vitamins & minerals and can be used as a sole source of nutrition under the supervision of a healthcare professional.*
+PediaSmart® Dairy is the ONLY organic dairy mix on the U.S. market offering complete organic nutrition.
+This beverage has been formulated to contain all essential nutrients such as protein, fat, carbohydrate, vitamins & minerals and can be used as a complete source of nutrition under the supervision of a healthcare professional.*

 PediaSmart® Dairy contains 29 vitamins & minerals and 7 grams of protein; it is rich in calcium promoting strong bones and teeth.
 Instead of artificial sweeteners, PediaSmart® Dairy uses a proprietary blend of organic simple and complex carbohydrates.
 Kids benefit by receiving a steady supply of ready energy without artificial stimulants.
 In addition, the essential fatty acids used in PediaSmart® Dairy are from pure organic vegetable oils.
 PediaSmart® Dairy is free of life'sDHA™, which is processed with hexane solvent, acid and bleach.
 Oils processed with hexane solvent may cause food sensitivities and should not be found in any organic product.